Fuel Tanker Explosion In Nigeria Kills At Least 59 - UrduPoint

 The explosion happened after a petrol tanker loaded with PMS (fuel) collided with a trailer truck loaded with travellers and cattle, according to SEMA.

-Two other vehicles, a crane and a pickup truck, were also involved, it added.
+Two other vehicles, a crane and a pickup truck, were also involved, it added, while more than 50 cattle were burnt alive.

 Niger State Governor Mohammed Umaru Bago expressed sadness over the "colossal" loss, urging local residents to remain calm.